builtbybrayne/php-oddoreven/README.md

 	}

+You'll note these are static calls, so they will bypass any scoping restrictions.

-If you have multiple loops you can specify a unique id for each loop:
+If you have multiple loops or conflicting scopes you can specify a unique id for each counter:

 	OddOrEven::reset('outer');
 	while ($xyz)) {